MicrosoftLearning/mslearn-postgresql/Instructions/Labs/12-explore-azure-ai-extension.md

 # Explore the Azure AI Extension

 As the lead developer for Margie's Travel, you have been tasked with building an AI-powered application to provide your customers with intelligent recommendations on rental properties.
 You want to learn more about the `azure_ai` extension for Azure Database for PostgreSQL and how it can help you integrate the power of Generative AI (GenAI) into your app.
-In this exercise, you explore the `azure_ai` extension and its functionality by installing it in an Azure Database for PostgreSQL - Flexible Server database and examining its capabilities for integrating Azure AI and ML services.
+In this exercise, you explore the `azure_ai` extension and its functionality by installing it in an Azure Database for PostgreSQL flexible server database and examining its capabilities for integrating Azure AI and ML services.

 ## Before you start